Self-organisation for a co-operative art school: report

 Most of these topics would merit a dedicated workshop or even an entire series of events, but it was a good opportunity to get to know each other.

-Moving onto the next segment we exchanged ideas and expectations of what a co-operative art school could look like and how it would work.
+Moving onto the next segment we exchanged ideas and expectations of what a co-operative art school could look like.
 We started off by articulating our ideas in the form of questions instead of statements and then we sketched those out on a collaborative whiteboard.
-Please click here to view and contribute to the white board.
-We were running late so we did not have time for the second part of this activity, which was to start organising these ideas into groups.
-Please click here if you would like to view and contribute to this whiteboard.
+We were running late so we did not have time for the second part: how a coop art school would work.
 The notes have been collected in the first column, you can add new columns or rename the existing ones and move the notes from one column to another.

 In the final section of the workshop we split into breakout rooms to try out Starhawk’s leadership roles for leaderless groups.
 Each member of the group assumed one of the leadership roles and debated a hypothetical group crisis.
 When we returned to the main room everyone was exhausted but the group members shared some thoughts on their subjective experience of assuming a leadership role.
 These were all very positive, they emphasised a heightened consciousness of everyone’s point of view and their approach to the problem.